-Note: Coolant must be drained from the system before the in-line filter is cleaned (step 1 below).
+Coolant must be drained from the system before the in-line filter is cleaned (step 1 below).
 The coolant in the system will drain out as soon as the in-line filter is removed.

 - 1. Clean the in-line filter. - 2.
-Replace the filter on the back of the power supply. - 3.
-Verify that the system has the correct level of coolant, when refilling the system after completing steps 1 and 2.
+Replace the filter element on the rear of the cooler. - 3.
+Verify that the system has the correct level of coolant when refilling the system after completing steps 1 and 2.
+See fill the cooler with coolant in the Installation section.